 Degree-seeking graduate students enrolled in 6 or more credit hours will automatically receive this benefit each term.
 SHIP premiums will appear on your semester bill.
 If you have comparable insurance coverage, and do not want to be charged for SHIP coverage, you must opt out of this plan each Fall via an online waiver process.

 Please visit www.unco.edu/ship for more information about the insurance plan.

-We are currently accepting applications for this cohort.
-Please contact
+We are currently accepting applications for the Summer 2014 cohort.

 In the online application, you will find this program under the official name: Graduate Interdisciplinary Degree Program Master of Arts: Science Education Emphasis.
 Once you apply to the UNC Graduate School and your application packet is complete, admission to this program is a two-stage process.
 Your application will be reviewed by the graduate school then sent to the faculty/program for an admission decision.
 A completed application typically takes four to six weeks to process.

 Applicants must also send the following information to the